carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 {: .language-r}

-Next, since our metagenomes have different sizes it is imperative to convert the number of assigned read into percentages (i.e. relative abundances) so as to compare them.
+Next, since our metagenomes have different sizes, it is imperative to convert the number of assigned read into percentages (i.e. relative abundances) so as to compare them.

 ~~~